 My critical listening was done with both the RBH SVTR speakers in a 2.0 configuration in the living room and the Revel F328Be with dual SVS PB4000s in my reference room.
 Of the Trinnov presets, I liked the Neutral and Natural presets best, but I modified them a little bit to add a “house curve” to fit my tastes.
 With 29 preset spots available, you can save many curves and switch between them to see which ones sound the best to you.

-Shelby Lynne came to life with Trinnov’s Room Optimizer engaged, as she serenaded me about the benefits of morning romance in “Just a Little Lovin’” (Qobuz, 24-bit/192-kHz).
+Shelby Lynne came to life with Trinnov’s Room Optimizer engaged, as she serenaded me about the benefits of morning romance in “Just a Little Lovin’” (Qobuz, 24-bit/192-kHz) (buy at Amazon).
 The Amethyst includes a button that allows you to immediately bypass the room optimization to easily perform an A/B comparison.
 The most immediate and profound change was the sense of increased focus.
 The positioning and solidity of Shelby Lynne’s voice became sharper and more solid with Room Optimizer engaged, as did the overall sense of space.
 There was noticeably more definition in the electric bass, too.

 The introduction of David Axelrod’s famous jazz piece “Holy Thursday” (Tidal, 16-bit/44.1-kHz)also demonstrated an increase in dynamics that I was not expecting.
 The track starts off softly with piano and bass, then builds quickly as various instruments join in.
 The horns and drums, in particular, had increased dynamics and presence with Room Optimizer engaged.
 I was expecting the increased detail but was surprised by the difference in dynamics.
 While this piece sounds trippy and immersive without Room Optimizer, the processor made it even more engaging by allowing each of the many instruments to sound more distinct.